niftycode/firefox-forensics/README.md

 ## Usage

-To display the ID, the visited website and the date in the terminal, execute the following command:
+To display the ID, the visited website, and the date in the terminal, execute the following command:

     firefox-forensics -w